-Our comments concern Division B of H.R.
-1, the provisions in this bill that most directly impact the First Amendment rights of American citizens.
-While H.R.
-1 contains a multitude of provisions beyond Division B, those measures generally fall outside the scope of the Institute's mission and, consequently, our comments in this statement.
-The Institute for Free Speech has produced detailed analyses of individual portions of this lengthy bill.
-Those analyses are referenced in this statement, and we ask that they be entered into the hearing record.
+My comments concern Division B, Titles IV-VI of S. 1, the provisions in this bill that most directly impact the First Amendment rights of American citizens.
+While S. 1 contains a multitude of other provisions, those measures generally fall outside the scope of the Institute's mission and, consequently, my comments in this statement.
+The Institute for Free Speech has produced detailed analyses of individual portions of this lengthy bill as it passed the House as H.R.
+1.2 Those analyses are referenced in this statement, and we ask that they be entered into the hearing record.